Video Tutorial: Working with Quotations

 When you code data, quotations are created automatically.
-See Coding Data.You can however also create quotations without coding.
+See Coding Data in the main manual.You can however also create quotations without coding.
 To do so:

 Highlight a section in your text, right click and select the option Create Free Quotation.
 Alternatively, you can also select the equivalent button in the ribbon.

 Once a quotation is created, you see a blue bar in the margin area and an entry in the Quotation Manager and the Document tree in the Project Explorer.